nira24/todolistapp/README.md

 -IntelliJ IDEA 2020.3.2

-#Class: Task.java
+#Class: org.sda.todolist.Task.java

-- In Task.java class four fields are created: TaskName, ProjectName, TaskStatus, TaskDate.
+- In org.sda.todolist.Task.java class four fields are created: TaskName, ProjectName, TaskStatus, TaskDate.
 - Getter and Setter of all the fields are generated.

-#Class:TodoList.java
+#Class:org.sda.todolist.TodoList.java

 -In this class All the methods for task records are generated.

--Display() method will create the Task object in tasklist.
+-Display() method will create the org.sda.todolist.Task object in tasklist.

 -addTasklist() method will add task recored to the arraylist of task.

--editTasklist() method  will edit Stored Task based on the field user will select.
+-editTasklist() method  will edit Stored org.sda.todolist.Task based on the field user will select.

--deleteTasklist() method will delete the Task recored from the Arraylist of task which is already stored.
+-deleteTasklist() method will delete the org.sda.todolist.Task recored from the Arraylist of task which is already stored.

-#Class:TaskInput.java
+#Class:org.sda.todolist.TaskInput.java

 -In this class all the methods are created for user input.

-- Displaymainmenu() method will display Main Menu of the Todo Application.User will be asked to choose one action among four options.
+- Displaymainmenu() method will display org.sda.todolist.Main Menu of the Todo Application.User will be asked to choose one action among four options.

-- AddTask() method will ask User to enter the values to add a new Task.
+- AddTask() method will ask User to enter the values to add a new org.sda.todolist.Task.

 - editTask() method will ask User to select the field which has to be edited.